Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Results

-Furthermore, although the volumetric heat transfer coefficient shown in Fig. \ref{interp} (e) is, in principle, an effective property that depends on both the design variable $d$ and the Darcy velocity $\bar{\bold{u}}$, its dependence on $d$ was small within the pressure-gradient range below $dP/dl = 5\,\mathrm{kPa/m}$.
-Therefore, to reduce the nonlinearity of the optimization problem and improve convergence, the volumetric heat-transfer coefficient was approximated in this study as a function of the Darcy velocity alone.
+Furthermore, the volumetric heat-transfer coefficient shown in Fig.~\ref{interp}(e) is, in principle, an effective property that depends on both the design variable $d$ and the Darcy velocity $\bar{\bold{u}}$.
+In the present study, however, it was approximated as a function of the Darcy velocity alone.
+This simplification was adopted based on our RVE results, which indicated that, within the pressure-gradient range below $dP/dl = 5\,\mathrm{kPa/m}$ used to derive the effective properties, the dependence on $d$ was relatively small.
+In addition, explicitly incorporating the $d$-dependence into the optimization would increase the nonlinearity of the problem and make convergence more difficult.
+Therefore, to keep the optimization tractable, the volumetric heat-transfer coefficient was treated as a function only of the Darcy velocity.

-\subsubsection{Optimization results based on the macroscopic model analysis}
+\subsection{Optimization results based on the macroscopic model analysis}

-Figure \ref{history} illustrates the convergence history of the objective function.
+Fig. \ref{history} illustrates the convergence history of the objective function.
 The optimization was terminated at 100 iterations after confirming that the change in the objective function is sufficiently small.
 The objective function converged stably and the heat transfer rate improved by approximately 20\%.

-Figure \ref{optimalgeom} (a) shows the distribution of optimal design variables, and Fig. \ref{optimalgeom} (b) shows the detailed geometry generated from this distribution.
-The detailed geometry is illustrated in the cross-sectional views taken through the centers of the inlets and outlets of both the hot fluid and cold fluid regions.
-The distribution of the channel width clearly corresponds to the distribution of the design variables.

-\subsubsection{Re-analysis for the optimal result}
+\subsection{Re-analysis for the optimal result}